mentatbear/community_corps/constitution/legislative.md

 # Legislative

+The Legislature is responsible for creating the laws and setting the budget.
+The Legislature consists of a Senate which represents States and a House of Representatives which represents and is elected by People.

+Laws should be written so they are understandable to most Citizens.
+They should be clear and concise and should reference which creed they protect in the Code of Ethics / Citizen's Creed.

+Write laws in something like the computer language python so the law is clear, concise and understandable to most humans and AI.
+Simplify, do not complicate.
+A well written law should be simple, and may be complex but should not be complicated.

+Every 50 years after adoption, the digital credits system, including any debts will reset.
+This constitution and any existing laws will need to be re-ratified along with any revisions.

+The Government is funded by a 10% tax when digital credits are spent.
+An income tax is forbidden as privacy cannot exist when there is one.

 Each State is equal with any other State.

 Each States are represented by two Senators in a Senate.
 The Senators elect a President and Vice President of the Senate.